RogueTabletopGaming/rankings-core/README.md

 import { computeStandings, MatchResult } from "rankings-core";

 const matches = [
-  // Only one entry per played match; the mirror is *omitted* on purpose.
   { id: "m1-a", round: 1, playerId: "A", opponentId: "B", result: MatchResult.WIN, gameWins: 2, gameLosses: 0 },
   { id: "m2-a", round: 1, playerId: "C", opponentId: "A", result: MatchResult.WIN, gameWins: 2, gameLosses: 0 },
 ];